ansilove/AnsiLove.framework/README.md

 # Reading SAUCE records

 Let's head over to `ALSauceMachine`, the framework's class for dealing with SAUCE records.
 Before we continue, here's your opportunity to introduce yourself to the [SAUCE specifications](http://www.acid.org/info/sauce/s_spec.htm).
 Plenty values retrieved from SAUCE records can be passed as flags to `ALAnsiGenerator`, so it absolutely makes sense to check for a SAUCE record before you start rendering a file.
 However, this is just a hint of mine.
 It's convenient but by no means necessary to check for SAUCE before you start rendering.
-Anyway, many ANSi sources contain SAUCE records, [this file](http://sixteencolors.net/pack/acid-56/W7-R666.ANS) is a great example.
 Enough theory, I'm sure you want to know how to finally use the class.
 First we need to create an instance of `ALSauceMachine`:

 	 ALSauceMachine *sauce = [[ALSauceMachine alloc] init];